Three useful Boston versions

 Use Seaport for work or waterfront

-Choose Seaport when Fort Point, a convention, or waterfront dinner should shape the stay.
+Choose Seaport when Fort Point, a convention, waterfront dinner, or airport-sensitive timing should shape the stay.

 3. 3